-This July 4th 2019 offered Southern California a shaky wake-up call in the form of a 6.4 magnitude Ridgecrest Ca. earthquake that shook most of California and parts of Arizona and Nevada.
+This July 4th 2019 offered Southern California a shaky wake-up call in the form of a 6.4 magnitude Ridgecrest Ca. earthquake that shook most of Central/Southern California and parts of Arizona and Nevada.
 The residents of Ridgecrest, especially the Amateur Radio residents were left without power, and their “linked” repeater system went off the air due to internet failure.
 What will you do when the big one hits and your radio gear doesn’t have power?

 I am going to offer some ideas that don’t require you to find, fuel, start and connect your generator that was left under the rubble that fell from your garage or storage shed shelves during the event that left you without power.

 The first and simplest idea is batteries that drive your gear directly, using a 20 Amp Hour battery.
 Preferably NOT flooded lead acid that tend to generate explosive/toxic hydrogen sulfide gas but Gel or Lithium Iron Phosphate.
 The larger your battery or battery “Bank” the longer you will be able to operate.
 If you use a “Power Gate” type battery backup power system, you can charge the battery with your power supply and it will automatically switch to battery power during a power failure.
-This method does not offer lighting power and power your computers but is an easy way to keep your radios “On The Air”.
+This method does not offer lighting power and power to your computers but is an easy way to keep your radios “On The Air”.

 A more elegant (yes costlier) option is a high voltage (120v) option that can operate your radios, computers, lighting etc. Pretty much a uninterruptable power supply for your shack.
 Our GOTAhams/GOTAhome is an example of just this type of system.